sthurlock/sh3568_hw2_kwic/README.md

 # Comments
 The design of this program is based on the proposed modular solution presented in the paper *On the Criteria To Be Used in Decomposing Systems into Modules* by D. L. Parnas.
 I created a class for each of the modules that he described.
 I decided to instantiate each object in the MastControl main method.
 I created 3 LineStorage objects to hold the results of the input, circular shift, and alphabetizer functions.
 I ended up not having state in any of the funtions except for LineStorage which creates internal arrays once the number of lines needed is known.
 I don't think this is a great design.
 I think I would have a single class that has the linestorage arrays as properites and have a method for each function that operates on that state.

 I also wrote it like this to make it easy to test.
 I wrote unit tests that created the input LineStorage object and an empty Linestorage object for the result to be verified.
 I attempted to write a test to mock the console input, but was not able to get that fully working with mockito so that is commented out for now.
+The test that reads input from the console and outputs to a file is also commented out so the tests run without needed input to be entered.
 This was my first time working with java unit tests.
 The tests are in src/test/java/Test_MasterControl.java